Project info

 File formats

-- Both raw and cleaned datasets will be stored as .xlx documents on the University Odrive.
+- Both raw and cleaned datasets were stored as .xlx documents on the University Odrive.

 Data types